 TIP: If the slider jumps to the far right, then you have a problem with noise in your turntables/CD players/mixer.
-Check all your connections and make sure your equipment is well earthed.
+Check all your connections and make sure your equipment is well grounded.
 In some situations you will not be able to improve the signal quality, and you will have to play on regardless.
 In this situation, stick to REL mode.
-See "Calibration Troubleshooting".